Denton County positivity rate, coronavirus case count continue to trend downward, health director reports

 Elections Administrator Frank Phillips said the county agrees with the mask recommendation and that it is providing masks to all poll workers but cannot require on-site usage because of the order.

-Tuesday, commissioners also received the county’s Fiscal Year 2020-21 recommended budget.
-The budget totals $319 million, a decrease of $2.7 million (0.83%) over last year’s adopted budget.
-The recommended tax rate is $0.224985, approximately 0.13% below the current adopted rate.
+Also on Tuesday, commissioners received the county’s recommended budget for fiscal year 2020-21.
+The proposed budget totals $319 million, a decrease of $2.7 million (0.83%) over last year’s adopted budget.
+The recommended property tax rate is $0.224985 per $100 valuation — 0.13% below the current adopted rate.
 County Budget Officer Jona Macsas said the recommended rate is the lowest since 1986.

 Commissioners also approved a new award contract between the county and the Texas Department of State Health Services that will provide $405,644 in COVID-19 grant funding.